brisneve/know-your-plastic-footprint/README.md

 - Monitor submissions

 ## Acknowledgment
 Developed to support sustainability initiatives and promote data-driven environmental awareness and action.
+It is intended for use in academic, institutional, and community-based environmental programs.
+Contributions and adaptations are encouraged to further enhance its applicability and impact.